stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

 access a named value of a given tuple, the function `(get #name tuple)` will return that item from the tuple.

+### Reading from Other Smart Contracts

+While a smart contract may not _modify_ other smart contracts' data directly, it _can_ read data stored in those smart contracts' maps.
+(Note: this does not alter any confidentiality guarantees of the smart contracting language.
+All data in the smart contracts is inherently public, and will be readable through querying the underlying database in any case.)
+In order to do so, a contract may use the `(fetch-contract-entry)` function, which behaves identically to `(fetch-entry)`, though it accepts a contract principal as an argument in addition to the map name.
+Just as with the `(contract-call)` function, the map name and contract principal arguments must be constants, specified at the time of publishing.

 # Static Analysis